tangentecode/obsidian-notes/computer-science/docs/basics/linux/install.md

 4. Before the computer starts booting again remove the flash drive
 5. Login to **KDE** with the user name and password specified during the configuration process (**Tip:** type in `root` as user name and and your root password if you want to perform multiple root actions for example after the installation)

-## Manual install
+## Manual Install

 - For a manual install, if you for exams le want a more customised partition layout refer to the guide on the [arch Linux](archlinux.org ) website